Outer Join Operator (+) Restrictions in 12.1.0.2?

 Table 1: Outer join operator (+) restrictions in 9.2.0.8 and 12.1.0.2

-In the most current Oracle version no relevant limitations exist regarding the Oracle join syntax.
-Hence not choosing ANSI join syntax just because in the past some limitations existed is doing the right for the wrong reasons… I favor the ANSI join syntax because filter and join conditions are clearly separated.
+In the most current Oracle version, no relevant limitations exist regarding the Oracle join syntax.
+Hence not choosing ANSI join syntax just because in the past some limitations existed is doing the right for the wrong reasons… I favour the ANSI join syntax because filter and join conditions are separated.
 For full outer joins, there is simply no better performance option than to use ANSI join syntax.
 See also also Chris Antognini’s post about native full outer join.

 6 Comments